 - Ground Turmeric

-- Chia seeds to make it as a nutritious smoothie.
+- Chia seeds to make it a nutritious smoothie.

-- Chopped nuts for not only for the texture but also wholesome.
+- Chopped nuts for not only the texture but also wholesome.

 How to make persimmon smoothie

-The preparation and making is simplest like any other smoothie recipe.
-Put all the ingredients together and pulse the blender for a couple of minutes until the smoothie reaches silky texture.
+The preparation and making are simple, like any other smoothie recipe.
+Put all the ingredients together and pulse the blender for a few minutes until the smoothie reaches a silky texture.